kiba/Writings/atg/chp4_welcome_to_the_future.md

 "Isn't that how we won the war against the Goa'uld in the series?"

-"I am not inclined to use fiction as evidence, Mr. Swift, even ignoring the cases of deus ex machina being used repeatedly to solve problems."
+"I am not inclined to use fiction as evidence, Mr. Swift."

 "I heard your SG-1 is a bit like the series' SG-1."